-Pete Hess, at 832-377-JUNK will come to your home or place of business for free to pick up recyclable metal objects; large appliances (including freezers and microwaves), commercial vehicle batteries, alarm systems, car parts, boats, golf carts, fork-lifts, motorcycles, etc. See details on his website www.junkybusiness.com
+Pete Hess, at 832-377-JUNK will come to your home or place of business for free to pick up recyclable metal objects; large appliances (including freezers and microwaves), commercial vehicle batteries, alarm systems, car parts, boats, golf carts, fork-lifts, motorcycles, etc. See details on www.junkybusiness.com

 Rechargeable batteries can be recycled at many hardware, electronic and department stores (Alspaugh’s, Sears Hardware, Best Buy, Radio Shack…).

 The only batteries which should be placed in the trash are household, alkaline-type batteries (AA, C, D, etc.).
 According to the City of Houston, battery manufacturers have removed most of the heavy metals from this type of battery and it is safe to place these in your normal trash.

 Books and current magazines

 Donate them at the Kingwood Library.
 Most are sold for the benefit of the library at the FOLK store inside the new building